muyenzi/github-search/README.md

 It's a github search pages which will facilitates people to seach by entering the github username then gets the the user information.

+## BBD

+  ## Input

+  You enter the user name of the github user then you click on search

+  ## Output

+  you see their profile and all other github information

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.